rad-mit/drone-concepts-exploration/README.md

 The aim of using INS in an UAV would be to determine its position, velocity and altitude using only the onboard sensors.
 Some major components to be considered would be
 * inertial sensors like those in an IMU (acceleromter, gyro, magnetometer)
-* posititoning of the sensors on the UAV
+* positioning of the sensors on the UAV
 * a computational unit that can carry out operations like integration and filtration of the sensor data to obtain required values

 The integration of the IMU and a post-processing unit can be called an Altitude and Heading Reference System (AHRS).
 Data from the IMU is taken to this unit and altitude, heading is calculated.
 Kalman Filtering is used for the estimation.

 ![alt text](https://www.uavnavigation.com/sites/default/files/inline-images/IMU%2BAHRS_SCH_2_0.png)

 ## Sensor Fusion